 OR GET A FREE SAFETY CHECK

 Of course, nothing beats the peace of mind that comes with getting a trained professional to safety-check your car and the check needn't cost you a cent.

-The RMI (Retail Motor Industry organisation) and VTA will once again offer free checks for safety-critical items.
+The RMI (Retail Motor Industry organisation) has partnered with various private and municipal testing stations to offer free checks for safety-critical items.

-The checks will be offered from 1 to 10 December 2016 and you can find out more about the participating testing stations by contacting the RMI's regional offices:
+The checks will be offered until Saturday 12 December and you can find out more about the participating testing stations by contacting the RMI's regional offices:

-Alternatively, companies such as Hi-Q also offer multi-point vehicle checks and Battery Centre offers free battery checks.
-Dekra, in association with the AA also offers a cost-effective safety check.
+Alternatively, companies such as Hi-Q and Dekra also offer multi-point vehicle checks and Battery Centre offers free battery and vehicle electrical checks.

-Sources: Dial Direct, Virseker Insurance, Automobile Association & Battery Centre
+Sources: Dial Direct, Virseker Insurance & Battery Centre